czipperz/mag/README.md

 edit the source code of the editor to customize it to fit their usages.
 Mag is designed to be used primarily on C and C++ code, but coding in any language is supported.

-## Bultin features
+## Builtin features
 * Multiple cursors
-  - Intuitively integrated with search functionality.
+  - Intuitively integrated with search and syntax highlighting functionality.
-  - Edit multiple points at the same time.
 * Syntax highlighting for C/C++, Markdown, CSS, diff files, and more.
-* File name completion
+* File name completion (Control-P equivalent).
 * Built in support for `git grep`, `clang-format`, `man`, and other external programs.
 * Automatically updates files when edited externally.
 * Easy to add new commands and visual enhancements.